-Since we’re starting off a new year, maybe consider setting a goal that focuses less on fitness experts, who have a tendency to overcomplicate things, and more on your mind and body and what they’re telling you.
+In the search for the perfect workout routine, maybe consider setting a goal that focuses less on the fitness experts out there, who have a tendency to overcomplicate things, and more on your body and what it’s telling you.

 When it comes to fitness there shouldn’t be a one size fits all approach.
 There are simply too many variables that impact our health and wellness to waste time obsessing over the right mix of workouts and what workout we should or shouldn’t be doing.